 Edward Hopper Film

-This excerpt is from a new documentary produced by the National Gallery of Art that includes archival footage of Edward Hopper (1882–1967), new footage of places that inspired him in New York and New England, including his boyhood home in Nyack and his studio on Washington Square, where he lived and worked for more than 50 years.
+This excerpt is from a documentary produced by the National Gallery of Art that includes archival footage of Edward Hopper (1882–1967), new footage of places that inspired him in New York and New England, including his boyhood home in Nyack and his studio on Washington Square, where he lived and worked for more than 50 years.
 Narrated by actor and art collector Steve Martin, this film traces Hopper's varied influences, from French impressionism to the gangster films of the 1930s.
 Artists Red Grooms and Eric Fischl discuss Hopper's influence on their careers.
 Curators discuss recent and diverse perspectives on Hopper's art.
-The 30-minute version of the film is on view and for sale at the National Gallery of Art.
 The film is made possible by the HRH Foundation.
 Produced in conjunction with the exhibition Edward Hopper.